- 1 COsleep: Closed- and Open-loop Sleep Stimulations with Auditory Stimuli

 A more detailed tutorial on the software will maybe follow later.

 - Sound buffer.
 If you do a Stimulation protocol, make sure to not choose a too short sound buffer.
-The default is 4096 audio samples at 44.1 kHz corresponding to about 93 ms delay of the sound.
-Though this delay is considered for the playing of the sounds.
-For example, at default setting, if a delay of 0.2 s after threshold determination is chosen for closed-loop stimulation, this 0.2 seconds corresponds to 0.107 s + 0.93 s = 0.2 s, where at 0.107 s the conditions for playing the sound are checked The accuracy of timing is the duration of a sample of the signal.
+The default is 1024 audio samples at 44.1 kHz corresponding to about 23 ms. The safest option is 4096 audio samples at 44.1 kHz corresponding to about 93 ms delay of the sound.
+This delay is considered by the stimulation algorithsm for the playing of the sounds.
+For example, at the safe 4096 setting, if a delay of 0.2 s after threshold determination is chosen for closed-loop stimulation, this 0.2 seconds corresponds to 0.107 s + 0.93 s = 0.2 s, where at 0.107 s the conditions for playing the sound are checked The accuracy of timing is the duration of a sample of the signal.
 The sound buffer can typically reduced to 1024 audio samples (about 23 ms delay), but at lower than this distortions of the sound or cracking noise can be the result.
-In the log files of the terminal output there are typically “alsa … underun…” messages, that indicate hard- or software could not keep up with accurate presentation of stimuli.
-With good hardware 256 a delay samples are realistic, but please check if it works.
+In the log files of the terminal output there are typically “alsa … underrun occured …” messages, that indicate hard- or software could not keep up with accurate presentation of stimuli (typically the software is stuck to present the full samples for the alsa audio pipeline).
+With (very) good dedicated hardware 256 a delay samples are realistic, but please check if it works, and you do not hear any cracks in the sound.
 If accuracy of sound is not your issue, but delay is, choose lower delays.

 - Filtering for the stimulation algorithm (equivalent as the signals viewed in the GUI).
 The filter is by default a high-pass filter of 0.16 Hz and a low-pass filter of 30.0 Hz for EEG and EOG, and a high-pass filter of 10 Hz for EMG.
 The filter is a one-pass Butterworth filter that can distort the signals and shift samples by on average half of a sample length multiplied by the filter order it.
 The shift is depending on the frequency component of the signal.
 The signal delay is mainly dependent on the low-frequency high-pass filter: